unexpected5/larvelangular/README.md

 # larvelangular
-marvel as back end and angular as front end
+Larvel as back end and angular as front end

+API's are reday we have to work on front end.